bradbaillod/simple-google-maps-timeline-location-history-viewer/README.md

      ```
    - Create a Python virtual environment and activate it (if necessary for backend Python scripts).
    - Install Python dependencies if specified in any `requirements.txt` file.
+   - Edit "index.js" to change the baseDir to the local folder on your Mac/PC titled "Semantic Location History" (from the Google Maps Timeline history which you downloaded from Google Takeout and unzipped onto your machine).

 3. **Frontend Setup**:
    - Navigate to the `frontend/` folder and install dependencies: